 As we return to in-person conference formats, AFFECT encourages conference organizers to try new ways of gathering that promote gender diversity.
 AFFECT will fund innovative ideas (look for AFFECT’s call for proposals in Spring 2023).

-See AFFECT’s website DEI IN ACADEMIA: A LITERATURE REVIEW for more research related to DEI issues.
+See AFFECT’s website RESEARCH IN ACADEMIA: A LITERATURE REVIEW for more research related to DEI issues.

 About Affect